fcitx5-android/fcitx5-android.github.io/docs/faq.en.md

 !!! hint

-    You can find the details of unicode symbols at [Unicode Character Table](https://unicode-table.com/en/)  or [List of Unicode characters](https://en.wikipedia.org/wiki/List_of_Unicode_characters).
+    You can find the details of unicode symbols at [List of Unicode Symbols](https://symbl.cc/en/unicode-table/)  or [List of Unicode characters](https://en.wikipedia.org/wiki/List_of_Unicode_characters).

 The second icon switches to emoji keyboard: